Vurv78/rglua/README.md

 crate-type = ["cdylib"] # This tells rust we want to create a .dll file that links to C code.

 [dependencies]
-rglua = { git = "https://github.com/Vurv78/rglua" } # This gives you all of the good stuff w/ bindings
+rglua = { git = "https://github.com/Vurv78/rglua", branch = "main" } # This gives you all of the good stuff w/ bindings

 ```